Because when you include more house symbols in your real estate logo, you will have one that no one else has.

 |Brown||Durability, quality, elegance, comfort, reliability and security|

 |Black||Elegance, power, sophistication and tradition|

 If you need to target men, you may want to use blue, black, and/or gray colors.
-If you use red, pink, and purple, you can better target women.
+You can target women better using red, pink, and purple.
 I know this all sounds cliché, but it seems to work.

-To attract impulsive buyers, you may want to use black, royal blue, red, and orange.
+You may want to use black, royal blue, red, and orange to attract impulsive buyers.

-If your real estate business is more known to make transactions in the lower price ranges (maybe your real estate niche), you may want to go with a logo color of teal and navy blue.
+If your real estate business is more known to make transactions in the lower price ranges (maybe your real estate niche), you may want to go with a teal and navy blue logo.

 And if your specialty is greenhouses and you are perceived as an eco-friendly real estate agency, you may want to go with green.